-Topics include the international law and the rule of law, human rights and human security, conflict studies, diplomacy and international relations, humanitarian relief, economics of development, and capacity-building.
-A sequence of specialized coursework is coordinated across SU’s campus, at the Maxwell School, College of Law, Whitman School, and Newhouse School.
-All students take the core course Fundamentals of Postconflict Reconstruction and complete a Capstone Project related to PCR.
+Specific topics include international law and the rule of law, human rights and human security, refugee law, peace and conflict studies, diplomacy and international relations, humanitarian relief, economics of development, and capacity-building.
+This sequence of specialized coursework is coordinated across the Maxwell School, College of Law, Whitman School, and Newhouse School.
+All students take a core course—Fundamentals of Postconflict Reconstruction—and complete a Capstone Project/Internship related to PCR.

 An additional aspect of INSCT’s CAS in PCR graduate program, the David F. Everett Postconflict Reconstruction Speaker Series brings established, widely known postconflict experts to SU to deliver a lecture and to meet with students.